Threepointone4/Moli/README.md

-# NLP
+# Moli

-All the learning I am converting into a library code which can be used for other project.
+A generalized NLP library!